ap

 Getting your player ready...

-Two flights have also been fully canceled at DIA, .
-More than half of the 321 delayed flights originated from Denver, and 152 more were bound for the city.
+Six flights have been canceled at DIA and 897 more have been delayed, .
+More than half of the delayed flights originated in Denver, and 426 more were bound for the city.

 The disruptions come as the National Weather Service projected that the metro area, up to Fort Collins and east across the plains, could face severe thunderstorms and hail as large as 3.5 inches.
-High winds and tornadoes are also possible.
-The weather was expected to roll in after 2 p.m. and intensify as it moved east toward Kansas.
+The NWS had also warned that high winds and tornadoes were possible.

 More in Transportation